OcnaChann/BookApp/README.md

 2. Create a new branch (`git checkout -b feature-branch`)
 3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to the branch (`git push origin feature-branch`)
-5. Open a Pull Request
+5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact